How Much Does It Cost to Get a Real Estate License in Washington?

 Note that it takes about 10 to 14 days for fingerprint results to come back, so make sure you time things out to be close to when you take your exam.

-The real estate license WA cost for the actual exam is $138.25.
+In getting a real estate license in WA, cost for the actual exam is $210.
 This covers the full exam, which is broken into two parts: the national section and state-specific section.

 You’re required to pay the fee once you’ve registered for the exam, which you can do by going online or by calling 855-746-8168.